-The average height for a woman varies, depending on where she was born and raised.
-For a woman raised in the United States, the average height is currently 5 feet 4 inches.
+For a woman raised in the United States, the average height is currently 5 feet 4 inches, or around 63.7 inches.
+However average heights vary, depending on where a person is born and raised.

 Nutrition and other health factors may explain height differences among various populations, and some may have limits to potential height.
 Immigration may also influence these averages.